FrankHB/YSLib/Tools/SHBuild/Readme.en-US.txt

 		Currently the linker is always "ar rcs".
 		Each output has the name of the directory, to be put at parent directory.
 Finally there should be a "SRCNAME.a" in the top level ".shbuild".
 Run compliler on demand manually to convert this file to an executable or library file.
+For all other options, call without arguments to see usage.